-It contains a plethora of antioxidants, including polyphenols and anthocyanins which help stave off hardening of the arteries.
+It contains a plethora of antioxidants, including polyphenols and anthocyanins, which help stave off the hardening of the arteries.
 According to a 2005 study, patients with heart disease found that a daily dose of pomegranate juice over three months improved blood flow to the heart.

 Soy products, like tofu and soy milk, allow for the consumption of protein without unhealthy fats and cholesterol.